limjiechao/canvas-gallery/README.md

 ## When drawing a new tag box

-- As user clicks and drags, a blue translucent selection box is drawn.
+- As user clicks and drags, a blue translucent selection box is drawn
-- Once user releases the click, blue translucent box darkens to confirm selection.
+- Once user releases the click, blue translucent box darkens to confirm selection
-- After a deliberate delay of 500ms to let user inspect what was selected, a browser prompt pops up for user to input the annotation.
+- After a deliberate delay of 500ms to let user inspect what was selected, a browser prompt pops up for user to input the annotation

+### Threshold for selection rejection

+If selection box is smaller than 20px by 20px or dragging lasts shorter than 250 milliseconds, the selection will be rejected.

+This guard imposed to avoid accidental clicking and dragging from creating unwanted tags, reducing annoyances.

 ## When entering new tag annotation